KonstPartner/Book-Library/server/README.md

 ```

 ### 2. Stop the API service
-To stop the server, press:
+To stop the server, in the terminal you started server press:
 ```sh
 Ctrl + C
 ```